 A Foundation Company whose objects are to be carried out mainly outside the Cayman Islands may be incorporated as an exempted company, and not subject to any income, withholding or capital gains taxes in the Cayman Islands

-5 things to know about Ogier's Cayman Private Client and Trusts team...
+5 things to know about Ogier's Cayman Private Wealth team...

-Ogier's PCT team is recognised as an industry leader by STEP (International Legal Team of the Year 2017) and Law Firm of the Year in Jersey and the Caribbean (Citywealth IFC Awards 2018)
+Ogier's PW team is recognised as an industry leader by STEP (International Legal Team of the Year 2017) and Law Firm of the Year in Jersey and the Caribbean (Citywealth IFC Awards 2018)

-The Cayman team is led by partners Giorgio Subiotto – one of Cayman's most experienced private client and trusts specialists, and Anthony Partridge – one of Cayman's foremost authorities on probate and estate matters
+The Cayman team is led by partners Giorgio Subiotto – one of Cayman's most experienced private wealth specialists, and Anthony Partridge – one of Cayman's foremost authorities on probate and estate matters

 The team is supported by market-leading teams in Guernsey, Hong Kong, Jersey and Luxembourg; Ogier is the only offshore law firm with a presence in Luxembourg

 Our client base includes trustees, fiduciaries, settlors, beneficiaries and family offices and their advisers